avengers-p7/Avengers_P7_Documents/Application_CI/Design/08- Jenkins/Jenkins AWS Infra .md

 ***
 # Introduction
 This document shows an overview of our AWS Infra for Jenkins.
+This document presents a detailed AWS infrastructure diagram outlining the setup of Jenkins within the AWS ecosystem.

 ***
-# Prerequisites
+# Pre-requisites
 | Tool                  | Description                                  |
 |-----------------------|----------------------------------------------|
 | AWS Management Console | Required for provisioning AWS resources.    |